ixfxfun/demos-npm/src/ml/hand/README.md

 ]
 ```

-The first result corresponds to hand at position 0, suggesting that it is left.
+The ordering of the array matters.
+The first result (index 0) is about hand 0, and so on.
+The `index` property is not what you might expect.
+It has nothing to do with the ordering of the hands in the `landmarks` or `worldLandmarks` arrays.
+Rather, it is the id of the category.
+That is, `Left` will always have an index of 1 and `Right` always an index of 0.

 ## Hands.js

-There's a little utility file included, `hands.js`.
+There's a utility file included, `hands.js`.
 It makes accessing data a little more readable so you're not drowning in array indexes.

 Here are some examples:
 ```js